-During the years ended December 31, 2017 and 2016, there were two customer accounts which represented more than 10% of the Company's net sales.
-There were one and two customer accounts which represent more than 10% of the Company's accounts receivable as of December 31, 2017 and 2016, respectively, and all accounts were subsequently collected after year end.
+During the year ended December 31, 2018, there were no customer accounts which represented more than 10% of the Company's net sales.
+During the year ended December 31, 2017, there were two customer accounts which represented more than 10% of the Company's net sales.
+There were three and one customer accounts which represented more than 10% of the Company's accounts receivable as of December 31, 2018 and 2017, respectively, and all accounts were subsequently collected after year end.